Daniel Conahan: Fort Myers Eight

-Trial and imprisonment
+Arrest, trial and imprisonment

+In May 1996, several witnesses directed police to Daniel Conahan, including one who had escaped him when Conahan's car became stuck while driving him down a dirt road.
+Later, police linked Conahan to a 1994 Fort Myers police report where Stanley Burden had been propositioned, tied to a tree, and nearly strangled.
+Burden survived and had rope scars on his body two years later.
+Conahan's credit cards were subpoenaed and his house was searched, turning up evidence linking him to both Burden and Montgomery.
+On July 3, 1996, Conahan was arrested and brought to Lee County for the attempted murder of Burden.
+The following February, he was charged with the murder of Montgomery, while the attempted murder charges in the Burden case were dropped.

 Conahan was tried for the 1996 kidnapping and murder of victim Richard Allen Montgomery.
-In Punta Gorda, Conahan waived his right to a jury trial on August 9, 1999, thereby electing a bench trial.
+In Punta Gorda, he waived his right to a jury trial on August 9, 1999, thereby electing a bench trial.
 The star witness was Stanley Burden, who authorities alleged had been nearly killed by Conahan in 1994.
 Conahan's attorney rebutted that Burden was an imprisoned pedophile, serving a 10-to-25-year sentence in Ohio.
 On August 17, 1999, Judge William Blackwell deliberated for 25 minutes and found Conahan guilty of first-degree premeditated murder and kidnapping.
 Conahan succeeded in moving the penalty phase of his trial to Collier County but, in November, a jury recommended a sentence of death and Judge Blackwell agreed on December 10.
 Conahan is currently housed at Union Correctional Institution in Raiford, Florida.

-Discovery of additional skeletons

-Several more bodies were discovered in the Charlotte County area with similarities to the Hog Trail Killings: one in 2000, two in 2001, and one in 2002.
-On March 23, 2007, eight skulls and skeletal remains were found in a wooded area in Fort Myers, the largest such discovery in Florida history.
-These came to be known as the "Fort Myers Eight".
-Although a connection to a closed funeral home was considered possible, speculation soon turned to Conahan.
-Stanley Burden, the star witness at Conahan's trial, had been attacked within a mile of the site where the eight skeletons were found.
-Two were later identified as men who had disappeared in 1995.
-A victim who formerly known as "Victim H" was identified in September 2022 as Robert Ronald “Bobbie” Soden.

-Facial reconstructions of five of the victims

 In media

 The case was covered by many true crime television shows, such as: The New Detectives, Most Evil, Forensic Factor and Buried in the Backyard.